matomo-org/developer-documentation/docs/3.x/migrate-piwik-2-to-3.md

 ## Reports

-First you should rename the property `$category` to `$categoryId`.
+If your plugin creates a custom [Report](http://developer.piwik.org/guides/custom-reports), you should rename the property `$category` to `$categoryId`.
+(In your code, replace `$this->category` by `$this->categoryId`).

 If you have defined a widget or if you have added your report to a reporting page you need to follow the next steps:

 ### Creating a widget

-In the past it was possible to create a widget like this:
+In the past it was possible to [create a widget](http://developer.piwik.org/guides/widgets) like this:

 ```php
 $this->widgetTitle = 'Live_RealTimeVisitorCount';